Cloud-CV/CloudCV-Old/README.md

 5. Change directory to Docker and run the bash script to create Docker containers:

-        cd Docker && ./server
+        cd Docker && ./build.sh

+6. Change directory to Docker and run the bash script to create Docker containers:

+        ./run_server.sh run 80 443
   When the image building completes then you can visit [127.0.0.1](http://127.0.0.1) and check if CloudCV server is running or not.

-6. Now, for setting up workers, just run the command:
+7. Now, for setting up workers, just run the command:

         ./worker-cpu

-7. Now, visit [http://127.0.0.1](http://127.0.0.1) in your browser and you should be all set.
+8. Now, visit [http://127.0.0.1](http://127.0.0.1) in your browser and you should be all set.

 Additional Information
 -----------------------